 We previously discussed the spectral energy distribution we have adopted (§ 3.1.1), however here we explore the effects of varying the star-formation history (SFH) on the peak equivalent width predications.
-Figure 6 shows the effects of adopting continuous and instantaneous Padova tracks and continuous and instantaneous Geneva rotation tracks on select emission lines from the UV to the IR at ages 0 Myr, 2 Myr, 4 Myr, 5 Myr, 6 Myr , 8 Myr, In this figure, the peaks of each emission line are tracked with age.
-It is worth noting that the peaks of the emission line presented may occur at different φH and nH values with different ages.
+Figure 6 shows the effects of adopting continuous and instantaneous Padova tracks and continuous and instantaneous Geneva rotation tracks on select emission lines from the UV to the IR at ages 0 Myr, 2 Myr, 4 Myr, 5 Myr, 6 Myr , 8 Myr, In this figure, the peak equivalent widths of each emission line are tracked with age.
+It is worth noting that the peaks of the emisson line presented may occur at different φH and nH values with different ages.
 Though this information is contained in the LOC plane, it is not presented as part of Figure 6.

-General observations
+General Features

 Nearly all the peak equivalent widths of the emission lines we track decrease with time when we adopt any of the four evolutionary tracks.
 This is unsurprising considering the general decrease of high-energy photons with later ages (discussed in § 3.1.1) Since the model atmospheres for the continuous star formation show little change in spectral slope as a function of cluster age, the continuous star formation models give similar results to zero-age instantaneous models.
-However, the instantaneous models, as evident in Figure 2, give few high-energy photons at ages greater than 6 Myr and consequently, emission lines’ peaks decrease.
+However, the instantaneous models, as evident in Figure 2, give few high-energy photons at ages greater than 6 Myr, and consequently, emission lines’ peaks decrease.

 When comparing only the two continuous evolution tracks, there is little observable difference.
 High ionization emission lines are the main exceptions to this trend.
 For example, He II λ4686 emits little with either of the Geneva tracks, dying off after 4 Myr.
 When the Padova continuous track is adopted, He II λ4686 emits well after 4 Myr.

 When comparing only the two instantaneous evolutionary tracks, we observe that most emission lines die off after 5 – 8 Myr.
 The Geneva instantaneous track tends to produce stronger emission than the Padova instantaneous track, likely due to its incorporation of rotation.
 Nonetheless, the Padova instantaneous track produces more emission of high-ionization emission lines.
-For example, though the optical lines [O 1] λ5577, [N II] λ5755, [O III] λ5007, and [S II] λ6720 are all stronger with the Geneva track, while [He II] 4686 is stronger with the Padova continuous track.
+For example, though the optical lines [O 1] λ5577, [N II] λ5755, [O III] λ5007, and [S II] λ6720 are all stronger with the Geneva track, while [N V] λ3426 is stronger with the Padova continuous track.
 Like Leitherer (2004), let us now turn to analyzing the SED trends by age of the starburst.

 4.3.1 0-2 Myr

 It is thought that dust obscuration makes the first 1-2 Myr after stellar birth inaccessible to detailed age-dating; however, we know that in these first few years, O-type stars tend to dominate the luminosity of starburst galaxies.
-In our simulations there is not much observable difference in emission lines’ peak equivalent widths evident between 0 and 2 Myr for the different evolutionary tracks since all of our tracks start similarly.
-While most emission lines remain constant, weak optical high-ionization emission lines undergo the some change in emission over this period of time.
+In our simulations, there is not much observable difference in emission lines’ peak equivalent widths evident between 0 and 2 Myr for different evolutionary tracks since all of our tracks start similarly.
+While most emission lines strengths remain constant, weak optical high-ionization emission lines undergo the some change in emission over this period of time.
 For example, Ne III 3343, He II 4686, and Ar IV 4740 all change substantially (ranging from a decrease of 0.75 dex and 0.4 dex between 0 and 2 Myr).

+[WHAT HAPPENS AT 2-4 MYR?]

 4.3.2 4-6 Myr